TeriForey/namewps/docs/source/installation.rst

     user = www-data
     etc-user = root

-Run the installtion and start the services:
+Run the installation and start the services:

 .. code-block:: sh